 What happens: When you connect the 4 colored wires to the objects, MaKey MaKey tells the computer that these objects are the keyboard or mouse.

-So yes, a banana can be a note on the piano keyboard.
+So yes, a banana can be a note on the piano keyboard keys.
 You touch the banana to hear a sound.

 Step 3: Connect the black wire to the bottom of the MaKey MaKey board. (see previous photo above) Hold the other end in your hand.
 This connects the circuit through your own body to the Earth.
 (Also called grounding.)

 scroll, click, and play games with up, down, and side-to-side movements.